-Nomination and election rules or practices for at-large seats to mitigate disadvantages
+Nomination and le lection rules or practices fo at-large seats to m nitigate disa dva ıntages

 - Nominating process on a regional basis can prevent geographic concentration or racial/ethnic group disadvantage of elected members.
-(Charter-based, Party process, informal agreement, or traditional practice.) - Electoral rules, specified in the charter, may shape contests and outcomes - Citywide contest with rank-ordered plurality winners Contests for specified seats, with plurality winner for each contest
+(Charter-based, Party process, informal agreement, or traditional practice.) - Electoral rules, specified in the charter, may shape contests and outcomes - Citywide contest with rank-ordered plurality winners - Contests for specified seats, with plurality winner for each contest